-Beam Polarization, minimum of 80%, usually up to 85%
+Beam Polarization, minimum of 80%, usually better than 85%

-We are now operating routinely with the superlattice photocathode, delivering 85% polarization for all Halls requiring polarization.
-Experiments may now expect that the polarization available will be up to 80% with good lifetime, and usually up to 85%.
+We are now operating routinely with the superlattice photocathode, delivering better than 85% polarization for all Halls requiring polarization.
+Experiments may now expect that the polarization available will be at least 80% with good lifetime.
 The maximum current to the halls is only subject to the beam power constraints listed above.
-All halls now receive beam from fiber-based lasers cable of providing current in excess of 100 uA.
-These lasers operate reliably without loss of phase lock, a problem that frequently plagued operations when modelocked Ti-Sapphire lasers were used.
-At the moment, two fiber lasers generate beam to all halls, with Hall A and B beams created using one laser and a combination of beamsplitters.
-In the near future, a third fiber laser will be added to the drive laser table: one laser for each hall.
-A new calibration mode has been developed which allows us to deliver ~1 uA at around 30 MHz rep rate.
-This has been used for time-of-flight studies and can also be used for measuring the beam polarization at nominal bunch charge but reduced beam current.
+All three halls now receive beam from fiber-based lasers capable of providing current in excess of 100 μ A. These lasers operate reliably without loss of phase lock, a problem that frequently plagued operations when mode-locked Ti-Sapphire lasers were used.

-A new load locked polarized electron source is being commissioned at the Injector Test Cave at building 58.
-This new gun functions very well, providing exceptional charge lifetime using low polarization bulk GaAs at milliampere beam currents.
-Commissioning studies will continue using superlattice photocathode material.
+A new load locked polarized electron source has been commissioned at the Injector Test Cave at building 58.
+This new gun functions very well, providing exceptional charge lifetime with both bulk and superlattice photocathodes.
 The load locked gun will enhance the operating lifetime of the CEBAF photoinjector, speeding replacement of photocathode material and providing more opportunities for photocathode research using the 5 MeV Mott polarimeter.
-It will be installed at CEBAF during the Summer 2007 shutdown.
+It is being installed at CEBAF during the July-September 2007 shutdown.
+A 500 keV Mott Polarimeter will also be installed during this down period.